Gihan4/DevOps-Crypto/README.md

-# DevOps-Crypto
+# Flask Pipeline Project
-DevOps crypto site to watch crypto currencys value.
+Crypto site to watch crypto currencys value.

 The project incorporates a CI/CD pipeline to automate the deployment process, ensuring efficient and consistent delivery of updates.
 The pipeline is implemented using Jenkins and is triggered on each commit to the repository.